Services Overview

 In year 2001, the Hospital began to provide Positron Emission Tomography-Computed Tomography (PET-CT) services.
 The Nuclear Medicine services was established in 2010.
 Over the years, both centres have been providing quality diagnostic services detecting functional and physiological disorder of human organs.

 Inaugurated in 2014, Nuclear Medicine & PET Centre was established by merging the Positron Emission Tomography and Nuclear Medicine services to fully optimize the medical equipment.
 The service has been continuously improving.
-New facilities were introduced including a new Cyclotron & Molecular Imaging Tracers Centre for production of varieties of PET radiotracers in year 2017, and the latest digital and integrated TOF-PET/MR in year 2018.
+New facilities were introduced including a new Cyclotron & Molecular Imaging Tracers Centre for production of varieties of PET radiotracers in year 2017.

 Equipped with the best in class instruments, the Nuclear Medicine & PET Center provides top quality, accurate clinical imaging, and non-imaging diagnostic services as well as Radionuclide Therapy.